Pregnant employees face some unique challenges in the workplace.

 Maternity leave can be taken after a pregnancy disability leave.
 Despite what some workers are falsely told, taking pregnancy disability leave does not reduce the amount of time that is available for maternity leave.

-While pregnancy disability leave and maternity leave are obviously related, they are also two distinct types of leaves that are granted under different state laws.
+While pregnancy disability leave and maternity leave are obviously related, they are also two distinct types of leave that are granted under different state laws.

 Pregnancy Disability Leave California 2018: More Workers are Eligible for Family Leave